 How to Winterize Figs

 You can do several things to improve a fig tree's chance of surviving a freezing-cold winter.
-If you don't have space indoors, you can follow a few tips to help winterize your fig tree:
+If you don't have a cool, unheated space indoors, you can follow a few tips to help winterize your fig tree:

-- Prune it into a bush or shrub shape so that you can easily protect it with winter coverings, like burlap.
+- You can prune it into a bush or shrub shape so that you can easily protect it with winter coverings, like burlap.

 - Use mulch, like leaves and straw, to insulate the roots of your fig tree.
 You will also need to cover the top of the plant with a tarp or burlap to protect it from the elements.